rmaicle/latex-templates/guide-doc/04_markdown.md

 ##### Style `listingcap`

+This style is intended to be used when a code block is inteded to be captioned.
+This can be achieved with the use of the _caption_ attribute.
-This style is intended to be used with the *caption* attribute and combined with other styles.
-It draws lines at the top and bottom of the code block.
+This style displays the caption over a grayish background and draws lines around the code block.

 `````{style=listing}
 ~~~{#fenced_code_block_sample